 Projects must relate to urban forestry, which for the purposes of this grant program is considered to be tree management, operations, and education within cities, villages, and other areas of concentrated development.
-Two or more project components can be combined into a single project.
-Examples of eligible project components include, but are not limited to:
+Examples of eligible project activities include: (for activity descriptions see pg.
+13 & 14).